The Power Dynamics of Binance: The Predicament of a 300 Million User Empire

 The Gold and Shadows of the Centralized Era

 In the summer of 2017, in an office in Shanghai, Zhao Changpeng (CZ) and He Yi began building Binance.
-At that time, no one could have imagined that this makeshift team would become the world's largest cryptocurrency exchange by trading volume within 180 days.
+At that time, no one could have imagined that this makeshift team would become the largest cryptocurrency exchange in the world by trading volume within 180 days.

-The early success of Binance was built on extreme efficiency—CZ's will was the company's direction, and those below were responsible for execution.
+The early success of Binance was built on extreme efficiency—CZ's will was the company's direction, and the people below were responsible for execution.
 There was no board of directors, no lengthy approval processes, and not even a fixed headquarters.
-The company moved quickly like a nomadic tribe, strategically shifting from China to Japan and then to Malta, always maintaining a fluid strategy.
+The company moved quickly like a nomadic tribe, strategically navigating regulatory gaps: from China to Japan, then to Malta, always maintaining strategic fluidity.

 This model created miracles.
-By the end of 2021, with the surge in cryptocurrencies like Bitcoin, CZ became the richest Chinese person with a net worth of $94.1 billion, briefly ranking among the world's top ten wealthiest individuals.
+By the end of 2021, with the surge in Bitcoin and other cryptocurrencies, CZ became the richest Chinese person with a net worth of $94.1 billion, briefly ranking among the world's top ten wealthiest individuals.
 Binance processed an average of $65 billion in transactions daily, capturing up to 70% of the market share.

 But the other side of the miracle was the accumulation of systemic risks.

-In the old era under CZ's control, in pursuit of extreme user growth, management often ignored compliance department warnings about "high risks," even demanding to "cancel KYC" to ensure users could start trading within ten minutes of registration.
-The marketing and growth teams ran rampant, and the compliance department was often seen as an obstacle rather than a protector.
+In the old era under CZ's rule, in pursuit of extreme user growth, the management often ignored compliance department warnings about "high risks," even demanding to "cancel KYC" to ensure users could start trading within ten minutes of registration.
+The marketing and growth teams ran rampant, and the compliance department's status was low, often seen as an obstacle rather than a safeguard.

-A Reuters investigation revealed the cost of this culture: Binance admitted to prioritizing growth and profits over compliance with U.S. laws.
-Court documents showed that He Yi had participated in planning strategies to evade regulation.
-The internal decision-making logic of the company was simple and crude—anything that could bring users and trading volume was negotiable.
+A Reuters investigation revealed the cost of this culture: Binance admitted to prioritizing growth and profit over compliance with U.S. laws.
+Court documents showed that He Yi was involved in planning strategies to evade regulation.
+The internal decision-making logic of the company was simple and crude—if it could bring users and trading volume, everything else was negotiable.

-This model created astonishing growth in the short term but laid the groundwork for significant future risks.
+This model created astonishing growth in the short term but laid the groundwork for significant hidden dangers in the future.

-In Binance's power structure, "listing rights" is a highly tempting piece of meat, directly related to immediately realizable wealth.
-As the world's largest exchange, Binance's user base and liquidity, along with its credit endorsement of projects, create a significant wealth effect; "listing equals soaring" was Binance's core weapon to outpace competitors in its early days.
+In Binance's power structure, "listing rights" were the most tempting piece of meat, related to immediately realizable wealth.
+As the world's largest exchange, Binance's user base and liquidity, along with its credit endorsement of projects, created a substantial wealth effect; "listing means taking off" was Binance's core weapon to outpace competitors in the chaotic era.

-For this reason, listing rights were highly concentrated and strongly personalized in the old structure, reflecting the current goals and values of the exchange or founding team.
+For this reason, listing rights were highly concentrated and strongly personalized in the old structure, reflecting the goals and values of the exchange or founding team at that time.

 During the phase of reckless expansion and exploration, the early Binance angel system played a subtle role.
-Ostensibly a community promotion channel, due to its short reporting chain that could reach the core decision-makers directly, it effectively became a "fast track" for certain projects to enter the spotlight.
+Nominally a community promotion channel, due to its very short reporting chain that could directly reach the core decision-making level, it effectively became a "fast track" for certain projects to gain visibility.
 Some people made good use of this channel, which is why it was sometimes difficult for outsiders to see the unified logic behind the listing rhythm—because the logic itself was diverse and even competitive.

-What sets these "system builders" apart is that they not only understood the rules but also defined them.
-When they left Binance and became project incubators or investors, this understanding did not reset—on the contrary, it became a scarce resource.
+What sets this group of "system builders" apart is that they not only understood the rules but also defined them.
+When they left Binance and turned into project incubators or investors, this understanding did not reset—it became a scarce resource.

-From public results, it is known that after leaving Binance, the founder of BitWell had several projects associated with or recommended by him successfully listed on Binance's spot market; similarly, four projects incubated by Buidlpad completed listings on Binance, claiming a 100% "Binance selection rate."
-This "hit rate," which exceeds the industry average, is difficult to explain solely by project quality.
-A more reasonable understanding is that when you have personally written the scoring criteria, you naturally know how to achieve a high score.
+From public results, it is known that after leaving Binance, the founder of BitWell had several projects associated with or recommended by him successfully listed on Binance's spot market; similarly, four projects incubated by Buidlpad completed their listing on Binance, claiming a 100% "Binance selection rate."
+This higher-than-average "hit rate" in the industry is hard to explain solely by project quality.
+A more reasonable understanding is: when you have personally written the scoring criteria, you naturally know how to get a high score.

-Additionally, YZi Labs (formerly Binance Labs) is also a representative of this.
+Additionally, YZi Labs (formerly Binance Labs) is also a representative in this regard.
 Despite Binance repeatedly emphasizing that there is a "firewall" between departments, historical data and market consensus indicate that obtaining investment from YZi Labs is one of the strongest "passports" for listing.

-According to insiders, the early listing framework was pushed for formulation by Erica Zhang, Jeff Yang, and others.
-The early YZi Labs team also had a voice in listings, but later there were significant personnel changes, with several core members leaving around June 2022, including head Bill Qian.
+According to insiders, the early listing framework was promoted and established with the participation of Erica Zhang, Jeff Yang, and others.
+The early YZi Labs team also had a voice in the listing process, but later there were significant personnel changes, with several core members leaving around June 2022, including head Bill Qian.

-Binance has never publicly explained the reasons for this concentrated departure, but the coincidence in the timeline—the overall replacement of the Loss team (now the Yield security team) and the subsequent tightening of the listing process—suggests that this was not a simple strategic adjustment.
+Binance has never publicly explained the reasons for this concentrated departure, but the coincidences on the timeline—the overall replacement of the Loss team (now the Yield security team) and the subsequent tightening of the listing process—suggest that this was not a simple strategic adjustment.

-Rumors within the industry involve internal governance issues, but due to the lack of official confirmation, no qualitative judgments will be made here.
-What can be confirmed is that after this personnel upheaval, Binance clearly strengthened internal controls over the listing decision chain.
+Rumors within the industry involve internal governance issues, but due to the lack of official confirmation, no definitive conclusions are drawn here.
+What can be confirmed is that after this personnel upheaval, Binance clearly strengthened its internal control over the listing decision chain.

 It is worth noting that even during the most centralized period, listing decisions were not solely determined by one person.
-Insiders familiar with the internal process revealed that major listing decisions require signatures from multiple key positions, meaning that even the highest management must seek balance within an established approval system.
+Insiders familiar with the internal processes revealed that significant listing decisions require signatures from multiple key positions, meaning that even the highest management must seek balance within an established approval system.

 After experiencing the aforementioned growing pains, Binance systematically restructured its listing power structure.
-Historically, there had been a centralized Global Head of Product (such as Mayur Kamat), but since Kamat's departure in 2023, this role has been split and reorganized.
-The current model is that the decision-making power for spot listings has been divided among product managers and trading operations heads along multiple parallel lines, no longer concentrated in a single department or individual.
+Historically, there was a centralized Global Head of Product (such as Mayur Kamat), but after Kamat's departure in 2023, this role was split and reorganized.
+The current model is that the decision-making power for spot listings has been divided among product managers, trading operations heads, and other parallel lines, no longer centralized in a single department or individual.
 The cost of this design is a decrease in decision-making efficiency, but the benefits are evident—by increasing "veto nodes," any attempts to influence outcomes through a single relationship or channel will face higher coordination costs.

 The evolution of Binance's listing system is essentially a history of transformation from personal rule dividends to institutional defenses.
 But institutional transformation never means the end of problems.

-On February 2025, the now-former CEO CZ publicly stated that Binance's listing process was "a bit broken"; in the same year, a leak involving a listing for a certain MEME coin exposed the vulnerability of internal information control once again.
+On February 2025, the now-former CEO CZ publicly stated that Binance's listing process was "a bit broken"; in the same year, a leak involving a listing of a certain MEME coin was exposed, once again revealing the fragility of internal information control.
 These events indicate that even after multiple rounds of power structure adjustments, the inertia of old gray areas remains stubborn, and the soil for loopholes and corruption has not been completely eradicated.

-On December 17, 2025, Binance issued a stern announcement, officially unveiling a complete listing framework covering Alpha, futures, and spot markets, explicitly prohibiting any third-party intermediaries from participating, and published a blacklist naming individuals and institutions such as BitABC, Central Research, and Andrew Lee, while establishing a whistleblower reward of up to $5 million.
+On December 17, 2025, Binance issued a stern announcement, officially releasing a complete listing framework covering Alpha, futures, and spot, explicitly prohibiting any third-party intermediaries from participating, and published a blacklist naming individuals and institutions such as BitABC, Central Research, and Andrew Lee, while also establishing a reward of up to $5 million for whistleblowers.

-This announcement is both a milestone in institutionalization and a footnote to the long-standing existence of problems.
-When Binance needs to emphasize in black and white that "applications can only be made through official channels" and offers substantial rewards to combat brokers, it precisely indicates that the previous "distributed checks and balances" did not completely close the gaps of personal rule.
-Notably, Binance did not designate a "single person in charge of global spot business" in its external announcement.
+This announcement is both a milestone in institutionalization and a footnote to the long-standing issues.
+When Binance needs to emphasize in black and white that "applications can only be made through official channels," and offers substantial rewards to combat intermediaries, it precisely indicates that the previous "distributed checks and balances" did not completely close the gaps of personal rule.
+Notably, Binance did not designate a "single head of global spot business" in its external announcement.
 The decision-making power for the spot product line is dispersed among several product managers and trading operations heads.

 The $4.3 Billion Turning Point